 For the Office of Inspector General (OIG), the Committee provides the fiscal year 2019 enacted level of \$98,208,000.
 Animal fighting.-The Committee is very concerned about illegal animal fighting activity.
-The OIG is encouraged to increase its ef-forts to enforce the laws under USDA's jurisdiction against animal fighting and to investigate promptly any evidence of such illegal ac-tivity.
+The OIG is encouraged to increase its ef-forts to enforce the laws under USDA's jurisdiction against animal fighting and to investigate premetly are acidence of a little animal fighting and to investigate promptly any evidence of such illegal ac-tivity.
 The Committee also encourages the OIG to audit USDA enforcement of the Animal Welfare Act, the Horse Protection Act, and the Humane Methods of Slaughter Act to help improve compliance with these important laws.